JoeTinkler/convert-heic-electron/README.md

 # convert-heic-electron

-An Electron application with React and TypeScript
+An Electron application with React and TypeScript to convert HEIC files to JPEG or PNG.

 ## Recommended IDE Setup